 Our elephants don’t like to write for many reasons.
-For example, they may feel overwhelmed by the task at hand, not knowing where to start or what to do.
-Then they remember how easy and fun it is to shop online (or watch the news or linger on social media) and we switch to Amazon, YouTube, or Facebook.
+For example, they may feel overwhelmed by the task, not knowing where to start or what to do.
+Then they remember how easy and fun it is to shop online (or watch the news or linger on social media), and we switch to Amazon, YouTube, or Facebook.

 1. Identify what’s holding your elephant back from starting to write